 Fine Arts BFA - Sculpture Concentration

-The study of art opens the mind to a wealth of possibilities and allows students to discover their unique skills.
+The study of art opens the mind to possibilities, and allows students to discover their unique skills.
 Artists and designers produce visual expressions of culture that investigate and redefine our world.
 The art program prepares students for the real world practice of art and design.

 Scent, Sound, Form, Systems, Space/Time, Organic/Inorganic, Permanence/Ephemerality, Bio-mimicry, Prosthetics, Kinetics, Robotics…